 Take a walking tour.

 Stroll the streets and learn about Nashville’s food scene, history and architecture.
 You will be surprised by how much you still have to learn about your city.
-Explore the city’s top culinary destinations with Walk Eat Nashville; visit the places that played a key role in Nashville’s Civil Rights Movement with the Civil Rights Tour; combine entertainment and history on the Walkin’ Nashville: Music City Legends Tour; drink your way through Nashville during the Music City Pub Crawl or release your inner history buff with the help of Echoes of Nashville.
+Explore the city’s top culinary destinations with Walk Eat Nashville; visit the places that played a key role in Nashville’s Civil Rights Movement with the Civil Rights Tour; combine entertainment and history on the Walkin’ Nashville: Music City Legends Tour or drink your way through Nashville during the Music City Pub Crawl.
 And those are only a few of the many options you can find in Nashville!

 One of our adventurous readers recommended this experience, which is perfect for late summer.
 The Flying Ham is a travel trailer rental company based in Mount Juliet.
 Rent a trailer, take a road trip and set up camp.
 They will readily suggest camping spots and set you up for the perfect outdoor getaway.